DINA-community/DDDC-Netbox-plugin/README.md

 ### Testing

 The unit tests of NetBox can be executed via `./docker-ci/test.sh`.
+Checking the plugin functions, use the [Test Guide](./docs/test_guide.md).

 ## Help